chrisnjohnson/edk2/UnitTestFrameworkPkg/ReadMe.md

     ```

-For Linux, This is primarily leveraged for pipeline builds, but this can be leveraged locally using the
+For Linux, this is primarily leveraged for pipeline builds, but this can be leveraged locally using the
 lcov linux tool, and parsed using the lcov_cobertura python tool to parse it to cobertura xml format.

 - Linux Prerequisite